1.4.41 Safeguarding Children who Move Across Local Authority Boundaries / Abroad

 2. Ensuring Continued Access to Universal Services when a Family Moves

-Whenever a professional (from any agency) becomes aware of a child / family who has recently moved into their area they should establish whether the family are in receipt of universal services (e.g. ask them if they have registered with a GP / Heath Visitor?
+Whenever a practitioner (from any agency) becomes aware of a child / family who has recently moved into their area they should establish whether the family are in receipt of universal services (e.g. ask them if they have registered with a GP / Heath Visitor?
 Are the children attending school or early year's provision?)
-In these circumstances professionals should engage with the family in order to link them into universal services, in the new area as soon as possible.
+In these circumstances practitioners should engage with the family in order to link them into universal services, in the new area as soon as possible.

-- To aid this process professionals should:
+- To aid this process practitioners should:

 - Ensure that all forenames and surnames used by the family are provided, and clarification is obtained about the correct spelling;